OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 December 2017.md

 ## Cosmic Structure & Densities

 - Poltergeist phenomena involve energy anomalies of 3rd density and require **vacuum utilization** via human information decoding.
-- Vacuum functions as information and may be close to what is referred to as "ether."
 - Hyperdimensions and quantum theory are relevant to such phenomena.
 - Consciousness serves as a **bridge/decoder** between dimensions.
 - STS is constrictive and inhibits flow in the vacuum, affecting manifestation capabilities.